Find Affordable College Courses

 Farmington, CT

-Tunxis Community College came in at #19 in this year’s edition of the Best Health Professions Schools in the New England Region ranking.
-Tunxis Community College is a small public school located in the large suburb of Farmington.
+Tunxis Community College did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #19 on the list.
+Tunxis Community College is a small public school located in the suburb of Farmington.

 On average, health professions graduates from Tunxis Community College take out $14,659 in student loans while working on their degree.